Festival children: Background

-For a long time, migration to Russia of people of the Negroid race, with their subsequent settlement in the new homeland, could only occur sporadically, as isolated cases, due to geographical remoteness.
+Due to Russia's geographical remoteness, the migration of African peoples into Russia only occurred sporadically in pre modern times.

 A relatively noticeable beginning of the appearance of black people in Russia could be considered the period of industrialization in the USSR in the 1930s, when some of the engineers, businessmen, and members of the intelligentsia who arrived from the United States were black.
 In certain numbers, they settled in the Soviet Union for years, and sometimes even started families and remained permanently (see, for example, James Lloydovich Patterson).
 At this stage, however, such cases remained rather isolated across the country and were not perceived by the native population as a particular phenomenon.